artseyio/qmk-artsey/DEVELOPMENT.md

 # ARTSEY_PIMORONI is an option to turn on Pimoroni mini trackball support. default: no
 # OLED_ENABLE turn on/off oled. default yes if main keybord project supports oled
 # OLED_BRIGHTNESS the brightness of the oled at startup if no user values set. default: 127 (50% brightness)
+# ARTSEY_40P_ANSI_BACKSPACE enable or disable backspace on ansi 40% layer. default: off ; is a common letter combo that will be an issue for fast typists
+# ARTSEY_40P_ANSI_DELETE enable or disable delete on ansi 40% layer. default: off ; is a common letter combo that will be an issue for fast typists
 # PIMORONI_BRIGHTNESS the brightness of the pimoroni trackball at startup if no user values set. default: 127 (50% brightness)
 # PIMORONI_RGBW the rgb code for the pimoroni trackball at startup if no user values set. default: 255,255,255 (white)
 # TAPPING_TERM the timeout for tap dances (40% artsey only). in miliseconds ; default: 200